spatialos/gdk-for-unity/UPGRADE_GUIDE.md

 ### Building for Android now requires the NDK

 You can install the NDK from within the Unity Hub.
-Select "Add Modules" for your Unity install and ensure that the "Unity SDK & NDK" is ticked under the "Android Build Support".
+Select "Add Modules" for your Unity install and ensure that the "Unity SDK & NDK" option is ticked underneath "Android Build Support".

 See [Unity's documentation](https://docs.unity3d.com/Manual/android-sdksetup.html) for more information.